tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Checkstyle

 Checkstyle is an analytic tool that programmers can use to verify that Java code adheres to a coding standard.
-It provides an automated process for enforcing a coding standard.
-The IBM UrbanCode Build Checkstyle plug-in uploads the
+Itprovides an automated process for enforcing a coding standard.

 ---